MAP-based Problem-Agnostic diffusion model for Inverse Problems: Related Works

 Most methods for solving inverse problems with diffusion models can be divided into two main categories.
 The first involves training a problem-specific conditional diffusion model directly.
-While effective, this approach is limited to specific inverse problems and lacks generalizability \cite{saharia2022image, saharia2022palette, whang2022deblurring}.
-The second category leverages unconditional diffusion models in a plug-and-play manner, enabling their application to various tasks without retraining \cite{choi2021ilvr, dou2024diffusion, chung2022improving, chung2022diffusion, song2022pseudoinverse, he2024manifold, meng2022diffusion, kawar2022denoising}.
+While effective, this approach is limited to specific inverse problems and lacks generalizability.
+For instance, prior work has demonstrated success in super-resolution \cite{saharia2022image}, image-to-image translation \cite{saharia2022palette}, and deblurring \cite{whang2022deblurring}.
+The second category leverages unconditional diffusion models in a plug-and-play manner, enabling their application to various tasks without retraining.
 In the following, we will focus on the details of the second category.

 \textbf{Filtering-Based Methods:} The Iterative Latent Variable Refinement (ILVR) method, proposed by Choi et al. \cite{choi2021ilvr}, guided the generative process in Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} using a reference image.
 However, its iterative nature could lead to error accumulation, causing the solution path to deviate from the original data manifold.
 Filtering Posterior Sampling (FPS) was introduced by Dou and Song \cite{dou2024diffusion}, who established a connection between Bayesian posterior sampling and Bayesian filtering in diffusion models by assuming the backward process followed a Markov chain.
 This method leveraged sequential Monte Carlo techniques to address filtering problems.
+Frequency-Guided Posterior Sampling (FGPS), established by Thaker et al. \cite{thaker2025frequency}, leveraged the frequency structure of the reverse diffusion process.
+This method executed a time-varying low-pass filter in the frequency domain of the input data, progressively incorporating high-frequency information in a data-dependent manner to unify diverse frequency components throughout the restoration process.

 \textbf{Methods Inspired by DDIM (Denoising Diffusion Implicit Models) \cite{song2020denoising}:} Denoising Diffusion Restoration Models (DDRM) was proposed by Kawar et al. \cite{kawar2022denoising} and constructed a non-Markovian process to enable flexible skip-step sampling, similar to DDIM, while maintaining conditioning for solving inverse problems.
-Unfortunately, the variational distribution $q(\bar{\bx}^{(i)}_t|\bx_{t+1},\bx_0,y)$ does not guided by the measurement $y$ if the $i$-th singular value of linear model operator is zero, where $\bar{\bx}^{(i)}_t$ is the $i$-th entry of $\bar{\bx}_t$.
+Unfortunately, the variational distribution $q(\bar{\bx}^{(i)}_t|\bx_{t+1},\bx_0,y)$ did not guided by the measurement $y$ if the $i$-th singular value of linear model operator was zero, where $\bar{\bx}^{(i)}_t$ was the $i$-th entry of $\bar{\bx}_t$.